Together We Can Stop the Spread of Jumping Worms in Canada

 If you do find jumping worms, photograph and report them to iNaturalist or a similar tracking app.

-Always bag them and throw them in the garbage.
+Always bag and throw them in the garbage.

-Never compost worms or infested soil—they will survive and spread.
+Never compost worms or infested soil—they will survive it and spread.

 Why Stopping Them Is Possible

-Their cocoons cannot survive heat treatment, meaning preventive actions are effective.
+Their tough, leathery cocoons cannot survive heat treatment, meaning preventive actions are effective.

 With prompt action, we can contain infestations before they become widespread.

 The time to act is now.
 Jumping worms are poised to cause long-term damage to forests, gardens, and green spaces across Canada.
-Every clean boot, every bagged worm, every educated neighbor counts.
-The day may come when science has a molecular tools like RNA interference, but the damage happening now is real.
-Genetic tools work best when the population is small.
-If we can keep the population mitigated, there is real hope we can protect our forests and green spaces from this threat.
-Together, by combining awareness, prohibition, and biosecurity, Canada can prevent this new invasive species from taking hold.
+Every clean boot, every bagged worm, every educated neighbour counts.
+The day may come when science has molecular tools like RNA interference that stop this species, but parthenogenesis make any scientific controls very challenging, and genetic tools work best when the population is small.
+If we can keep the population mitigated, there is real hope we can limit their spread.
+Together, by combining awareness, prohibition, and biosecurity, Canada can prevent this new invasive species from expanding further north and from damaging forests in our southern areas.